arnavbajpai/Cafe-web-app-frontend/README.md

 ```bash
 npm run dev
 ```
-Note: Ensure that the application starts up at local port 5173, any other port must be first listed under the middleware Add this line to [main.py](https://github.com/arnavbajpai/Cafe-web-app/main.py) in your local repo:
+Note: Ensure that the application starts up at local port 5173, any other port must be first listed under the middleware in main.py

 ## TBDs
 ---